metamaxo/fehther/README.md

     clear = clear
     ```

-    In this example, if the weather is "drizzle" or "rain", Fehther will use wallpapers from the \`rainy\` folder.
+    In this example, if the weather is "drizzle" or "rain", fehther will use wallpapers from the `rainy` folder.

+    **Cloud types**

+    The available cloud types from least cloud coverage to most cloud coverage are: few-clouds, scattered-clouds, broken-clouds and overcast-clouds.

     **Folder Structure Example:**